ecently I came across this joke on Facebook:

 "Two patients limp into two different medical clinics.
 The first is a Golden Retriever taken to a vet.
 The second is a senior citizen on Obamacare.
 Both have the same complaint.
 Both have trouble walking and appear to require hip surgery.
 The first patient is examined within the hour, is x-rayed the same day and has a time booked for surgery the following week.
 The second sees his family doctor after waiting 3 weeks for an appointment, then waits 8 weeks to see a specialist, then gets an x-ray, which isn’t reviewed for another week and finally has his surgery scheduled for 6 months from then pending the review boards decision on his age and remaining value to society.
 Why the different treatment for the two patients?
 The first is a Golden Retriever taken to a vet.
 The second is a senior citizen on Obama care.
 In November if he wins, we’ll all have to find a good vet!"

 The only problem with the above story is there is no truth to it.
 For elders the Affordable Care Act has actually strengthened their Medicare benefits, as Medicare beneficiaries can now get key preventive services for free, including annual wellness visits, mammograms, and a range of other no-cost screenings for cancer, diabetes, and other chronic diseases.
 In addition, seniors who reach the coverage gap in their Medicare Part D drug plan now receive a 50 percent discount when buying brand name drugs and a 7 percent discount on generic drugs.
-And despite dire predictions to the contrary, premiums for Medicare enrollees Medicare Advantage plans have been declining, while Part B premiums have been rising at their slowest rate in years.

 With the Supreme Court now having found that the Affordable Care Act is constitutional, the law’s opponents are attempting to put fear into the minds of voters, as they see the election as their last chance to keep the Affordable Care Act from being fully implemented.